Recap / Game Of Thrones S 4 E 10 The Children

 look on his face.
 The episode comes to a close with Arya aboard the ship, looking over the land of her birth one last time before running to the prow and fixing her sights to the east and Braavos.

-- Absentee Actor: Alliser Thorne doesn't show up in the episode, either alive or in the funeral pyre; it's still unknown whether he survived the battle or not.
+- Absentee Actor: Alliser Thorne doesn't show up in the episode, either alive or in the funeral pyre; as he's still alive in Season 5, it's likely he was recovering from his injuries.

 - Adaptational Attractiveness: Relatively speaking.
 In the books, the Three-Eyed Raven, a.k.a.
 Brynden "Bloodraven" Rivers, is an albino with one red eye and one wide-open eye socket, pierced through with the Weirwood roots that keep him alive; here he's an old but otherwise unremarkable Wizard Classic who seems to live in a tree trunk.